Infinitive or -ing?

 - The

-water was too cold to swim in.
+water was too cold to swim in.- Is

 your coffee too hot to drink?